facelessuser/BracketHighlighter/readme.md

 - Bracket plugins that can jump between bracket ends, select content, remove brackets and/or content, wrap selectios with brackets, swap brackets, swap quotes (handling quote escaping between the main quotes), fold/unfold conent between brackets, toggle through tag attribute selecection, select both the opening and closing tag name to change both simultaneously.

 # Installation
-To install BracketHighlighter, [download](https://github.com/facelessuser/BracketHighlighter/archive/BH2ST3.zip) or clone this repo into the SublimeText Packages directory and ```git checkout BH2ST3```.
-A restart of SublimeText might be necessary to complete the install.
+To install BracketHighlighter for ST3, do not use Package controll at this time.
+[Download](https://github.com/facelessuser/BracketHighlighter/archive/BH2ST3.zip) or clone this repo into the SublimeText Packages directory and ```git checkout BH2ST3```.
+Restart SublimeText to complete the install.

     cd Packages/
     git clone -b BH2ST3 git://github.com/facelessuser/BracketHighlighter.git "BracketHighlighter"